-FilmSchool.org spoke with Kendra Daniels (@WriterK90), a second-year Michener fellow with a primary concentration in Screenwriting and a secondary concentration in Playwriting.
-Daniels divides her studies between the Michener Center and UT Austin, where she collaborates with their Screenwriting cohort.
-From Raven-Symoné to Shonda Rimes, Daniels was inspired by compelling Black women in the film industry who prove that authentic representation matters.
-She enjoys telling stories that explore universal themes through a magical lens.
+Alexa Pellegrini for FilmSchool.org spoke with Kendra Daniels (@WriterK90), a second-year Michener Center fellow with a primary concentration in Screenwriting and a secondary concentration in Playwriting.
+Daniels divides her studies between the Michener Center and University of Texas at Austin, where she collaborates with the Screenwriting cohort.
+From Raven-Symoné to Shonda Rimes, Daniels is inspired by compelling Black women in the film industry who prove that authentic representation matters.
+Daniels enjoys telling stories that explore universal themes through a magical lens.

 What are the basic expectations for Michener Center for Writer fellows?